-Hundreds of years ago, French and Dutch sailors both vied to make the island of St. Maarten—or Sint Martin, depending on where on the island you’re standing—their outpost, and eventually decided to compromise.
-Today, its two sides perfectly represent two dichotomous personalities.
-The elegant yet untamed French capital, Marigot, contrasts with the cobblestoned, commercial downtown Phillipsburg.
+When considering things to do in St. Maarten, it’s essential to know the island’s history.
+Early French and Dutch settlers vied to make a colonial outpost of the island of St. Maarten (or St. Martin, depending on where on the island you’re standing), but eventually agreed on a compromise.
+Today, its two parts display distinctive personalities, the elegant yet untamed French capital, Marigot, contrasting with the cobblestoned, commercial downtown of Dutch Philipsburg.

 Discover St. Maarten’s Two Sides

-As Europeans began to discover the New World in the 17th century, both Dutch and French settlers staked their claim to St. Maarten.
-After banding together to ward off Spanish colonizers in 1648, the two countries decided to divvy up the island and coexist peacefully together.
-They established the island’s two capitals and drew up the map we recognize today.
+As Europeans began to discover the New World, both Dutch and French settlers staked their claim to St. Maarten.
+After banding together to ward off Spanish colonizers in 1648, both decided to coexist peacefully.
+They established the island’s two capitals, and drew up the map we recognize today.

-The north of the island is called Saint Martin, which is the French side.
-Sint Maarten, the Dutch side, faces south and includes the Dutch capital of Philipsburg.
-Each half of the island has its own distinct atmosphere.
-In Marigot, dine at delicious creole eateries or sit outside at a beachfront cafe, listening to locals speak French.
-Enjoy a faster pace and a more urban vibe on the Dutch side, particularly down Front Street in Philipsburg.
+The French north part of the island is called Saint Martin, while the Dutch side—called Sint Maarten—faces south.
+Each half has its own distinct atmosphere.
+In Marigot, you can dine at delicious creole eateries or sit outside a beachfront café, listening to conversations in French.
+Enjoy a slightly faster pace, and a more urban vibe, on the Dutch side, particularly down Front Street in Philipsburg.

 Make Your Own Fragrance

-Perhaps inspired by the perfumeries dotting the Cote d’Azur, fragrance is more than a hobby for locals in the French Caribbean.
-On the French side of the island, you can discover the rich art of perfumery from masterful teachers at a local factory.
+Perhaps inspired by the perfumeries of the Cote d’Azur, fragrance is more than a hobby in the French Caribbean.
+You can explore the rich art of perfumery with masterful teachers at a local factory in Saint Martin.

-Each person has their own individual perception of the notes commonly used in fragrance.
+Everyone has their own perception of the notes common to fragrance.
 Balmy or fresh?
 Floral or musk?
 Citrusy or sweet?
-Some may love notes of orange blossom, lavender, or warm vanilla, while others may find those too overwhelming.
+You may love the smell of orange blossom, lavender, or warm vanilla.

-Learn the science of how perfumes are extracted from raw materials, then create your own unique eau de parfum.
-Choose from hundreds of delicate essential oils and powerful base notes to concoct a cologne or perfume that suits your unique personality.
-You can even bring home a bottle of your creation, so when you spritz on your custom fragrance, you’ll be instantly transported to the islands no matter where you are.
+Learn how perfumes are extracted from such ingredients, then create your own unique eau de parfum.
+Choose from hundreds of delicate essential oils, and powerful base notes to build a unique scent of your own.

-One of the top beaches in St. Maarten is Mullet Bay, a long stretch of white sand and secluded coves.
-There’s even a golf course nearby if you want to hit the links.
-Mullet Bay was hit hard by Hurricane Irma in 2017, but with dedicated clean-up efforts, it has returned to postcard-level perfection.
+Another of the best beaches in St. Maarten is Mullet Bay, a long stretch of white sand, and secluded coves.
+There’s even a golf course nearby if you prefer your sand tidied away in bunkers.

 Savor St. Maarten’s Culinary Scene